mpopara/Hbond/README.md

 This has a consequence that numerous ways of defining the hydrogen bond appear in the literature, where each of these definitions emphasizes different aspects of hydrogen bond.
 Criteria used to define the presence of hydrogen bond can be divided into energy- and geometry-based criteria.
 However, this is not the most precise classification, because using geometric criteria does not mean that energy aspects are excluded.
 They are to some extent implicitely contained in stereochemistry of the hydrogen bond.
-Even though the geometric criteria ofter overestimate the occurence of hydrogen bonds, they are far more computationally efficient and convenient compared to energy-based analysis.
+Even though the geometric criteria ofter overestimate the occurrence of hydrogen bonds, they are far more computationally efficient and convenient compared to energy-based analysis.
 However, finding the most ideal geometric definition of hydrogen bond is not an easy task, and moreover they often contain certain degree of arbitrarity and approximation.

 In this script I applied slightly modified geometric definition of that proposed by Raschka _et al_, 2018.<sup>1</sup> This definition of hydrogen bond analyzes local geometry of four atoms, namely donor, hydrogen, acceptor and pre-acceptor,